 What is involved in a Event monitor?

-If you are using the kind that is worn at all times ("Looping") we will apply 2 small stickers to the chest which are connected to wires running to a small box that can be clipped to clothing or placed in a bag worn around the neck.
+We will apply 2-3 small stickers to the chest which are connected to wires running to a small box that can be clipped to clothing or placed in a bag worn around the neck.

 There is a button on the device that is to be pressed when your child has symptoms and a way for you to enter your symptoms.

 What precautions should I take if I am wearing it all the time?

-The monitor cannot get wet.
-You should not shower, bathe or swim while wearing it.
+The monitor CANNOT get wet.
 You should not apply any lotions or powders to the chest while wearing it, deodarant is okay.
 You will be given replacement stickers and shown how to hook it back together so you may bathe.

 You should try to avoid any activies where you expect the monitor could be damaged, such as contact sports or vigorous play.

 Currently we use the company G-Medical for our Event monitors.
 The monitors transmit using a cell phone based service meaning that they should transmit as soon as you record them.
 However if you are in an area with poor service then it may not transmit until you get to better reception.

 Your recordings are then sent to the G-Medical Review Center.
 If the recording is abnormal you may be called by G-Medical so it is important you answer / return phone calls when you are wearing your monitor.
 If the recording is not concerning then you will not be called.